gravitational/teleport/rfd/0089-merge-webapps.md

 - **Teleport-DocTest (ci-account)**
 - **Teleport-Lint (ci-account)**
 - **Teleport-OsCompatibility (ci-account)**
-  - Disable for changes exclusively made in the `/webapp` path.
+  - Disable for changes exclusively made in the `/web` path.
 - **Assign / Auto Request Review**
-  - Create a list of full stack engineers and have it pick from this list for changes made to the `/webapp` path.
+  - Create a list of full stack engineers and have it pick from this list for changes made to the `/web` path.
 - **Check / Checking reviewers**
-  - Continue to require 2 reviewers for changes in the `webapp` projects.
+  - Continue to require 2 reviewers for changes in the `web` projects.
 - **Label / Label Pull Request (pull_request_target)**
-  - Add label for UI to changes made in the `/webapp` path.
+  - Add label for UI to changes made in the `/web` path.
 - **CodeQL / Analyze (javascript) (pull_request)**
-  - Ensure that it's running for changes in `/webapp` path.
+  - Ensure that it's running for changes in `/web` path.
 - **Code scanning results / CodeQL**
   - No changes
 - **webapps-build**